 When you’re running a small business, there are times when you’ll have to look back in order to move forward.
-Looking back can be fun, especially if you’ve experienced growth in your business and can count your wins over the year.
+Looking back can be fun, especially if you’ve experienced growth in your business and can count your wins.
 It can also be hard, if you’ve experienced a challenging year that didn’t live up to your expectations.

 Need More Assistance?

 You have probably heard the saying “You don’t know what you don’t know.”
 Even if you are good at what you do, no one expects you to have it all figured out when it comes to your business.